 Medicare Parts B, C, and D have premiums, but Medicaid may pay them for low income participants.
 Conversely, high income participants may pay an additional premium.
+As Part C Medicare Advantage Plans, Part D Medicare prescription plans, and Medigap policies are sold by private insurers, prices can vary considerably from issuer to issuer.
+Original Medicare Part A and Part B coverage is provided by the federal government directly.

 When through no fault of the secondary insurer, you fail to obtain Medicare that would be primary insurance, the secondary coverage may pay either nothing or only what it would pay if you had Medicare.
 In that case you would be liable for costs Medicare normally would cover!